A Unified Framework for Fast Large-Scale Portfolio Optimization: Introduction

-In this paper, we consider a large universe of US stocks and 94 asset-specific factors, as listed in Table \ref{tab:94features} in the Appendix.
-To extract relevant information from this large number of factors while capturing the dynamics in the dependency between factors and returns in a large portfolio of assets, we use the Instrumented Principal Component Analysis (IPCA)---an approach introduced in \citet{KELLY2019501}.
-Instead of selecting a sparse model with a small number of factors, IPCA assumes that a high-dimensional set of asset-specific factor characteristics is implicitly related to the returns via a lower-dimensional linear subspace of instruments.
-To model the dynamics in the dependency, the loadings that capture the relation between these lower-dimensional instruments and the stock returns are allowed to change over time, as in the BARRA's approach to factor modeling. \citet{KELLY2019501} show that their IPCA model outperforms the common risk factors models mentioned earlier in terms of higher in-sample and predicted $R^2$ values, leading to better out-of-sample portfolio performance.
-Recently, \citet{goyal2022equity} use IPCA to explain the returns of option contracts and achieved a significantly better out-of-sample $R^2$.
-Motivated by these recent successes of the IPCA model and its flexibility to capture information from a large number of factors, we forgo the aforementioned common risk factors models and focus on the IPCA in our unified portfolio optimization framework.
-Our contribution is to study the performance of this emerging model in portfolio optimization under more realistic portfolio constraints, with and without regularization.
+In this paper, we consider a large universe of liquid US stocks and 33 asset-specific characteristics, as listed in Table \ref{table:characteristics} in the Appendix.
+To extract relevant information from this large number of factors while capturing the dynamics in the dependency between factors and returns in a large portfolio of assets, we use different models, such as: Asset Pricing (AP) Trees introduced in \citet{bryzgalova2020forest}, and three different Principal Component Analysis (PCA) based factor models that invest in leading factor portfolios including the PCA on the factor portfolios, the Risk Premium PCA (RP-PCA) introduced in \citet{lettau2020factors}, and the Instrumented PCA (IPCA) from \citet{KELLY2019501}.
+All of these papers show that their asset-specific factor based models outperform the common risk factors models mentioned earlier in terms of higher in-sample and predicted $R^2$ values, leading to higher out-of-sample portfolio performance.
+Recently, \citet{goyal2022equity} used IPCA to explain the returns of option contracts and achieved a significantly better out-of-sample $R^2$.
+Motivated by these successes of these recent factor-based models and their flexibility in capturing information from a large number of stock-specific characteristics, we forgo the aforementioned common risk factors models and focus on the AP-Trees and PCA-based models in our unified portfolio optimization framework.
+We compare these emerging models and the aforementioned shrinkage approaches in portfolio optimization with liquid stocks under realistic portfolio constraints.